AjayKumar049/Front-end-Assignment/README.md

 Assignment 19 - Update Different heading based on scroll, & mouse events using Html and JS.

 Assignment 20 - Illustrate closures in JS.

+Assignment 21 - Make api Call and log or load the data on the page, if possible transform the response of the API Using js and html.